-4.7.1 Instrument transformer tests
+4.7.1 Instrument transformer test

 These are the routine, type, and other tests that are necessary to assure that the design and construction of the transformer are adequate to meet the specified requirements.
-The method of making tests shall be as described in clause 8., except as otherwise required in table 3, or by equivalent alternate methods.
+The method of making tests shall be as described in Clause 8, except as otherwise required in Table 3, or by equivalent alternative methods.